Opinion: Russia frozen on climate change | The China Post

 That attitude would make it difficult for Putin to convince the country of the need to pursue active climate policies, even if he wanted to.
 Moreover, with faith in the president on the wane, advocating such a shift would leave him open to criticism for using climate change as an excuse to divert attention from his own shortcomings.

-At home, Putin and Kremlin-controlled media outlets rarely, if at all, talk of the subject — and there is a very simple reason for that fact.
+At home, Putin and Kremlin-controlled media outlets rarely, if at all, speak about the subject — and there is a very simple reason for that.

 At its core, the fight against climate change means reducing CO2 emissions, and these come mainly from burning fossil fuels like coal, oil and gas.
 But the extraction and export of those fuels are the basis of the Russian economy and the most important source of income for both the “Putin system” and those who profit from it, as well as the state, which uses the revenues to dole out payments to a broad swath of Russian society.